What Makes us different

-- TECHNOLOGY: Armed with state-of-the-art technologies
+- TECHNOLOGY: Armed with state-of-the-art event lighting and audio technology

 The Spot On Sound Difference

 The company name, Veit notes, comes from a phrase he picked up during his travels.
-“For seven or eight years I spent a considerable amount of time in London, England, and when things are done absolutely correctly, the British say, ‘That’s Spot On.’”
+“For seven or eight years I spent a considerable amount of time in London, England, and when things are done absolutely correctly, the British say, ‘that’s spot-on.’”

-says, “like a general contractor for the event industry.”
-The idea, he explains, is to draw on he and his partner’s strengths, provide more ‘bang for the buck’ for clients and bring a level of resources to the table that opens up larger events and markets for TPL.
+“It’s a one stop shop,” Veit said, “like a general contractor for the event industry.”
+The idea is to draw on his strengths as well as the strengths of his partners in order to provide more ‘bang for the buck’ for his clients while bringing a level of resources to the table that opens up larger events and markets for TPL.

 John and Maggie Veit

-Owners / Operators
+Owners and Operators

-LiveSound Int.
+DOWNLOAD: LiveSound Int.
 Article